r4victor/tenthousandmeters/content/blog/python_bts_10.md

 When we insert a new key or look up a key that is not in a hash table, we want to find an empty bucket as soon as possible.
 With linear probing, it can be a problem because of contiguous clusters of occupied buckets.
 Such clusters tend to grow because the larger the cluster is, the more likely the next key will hash to a bucket in that cluster and will be inserted at its end.
 This problem is known as **primary clustering**.

 **Quadratic probing** solves the primary clustering problem and is less sensitive to the quality of the hash function.
-It's similiar to linear probing.
+It's similar to linear probing.
 The difference is that the value of the i-th probe depends quadratically on i:

 ```text
 probes[i] = hash(key) + a * i + b * (i ** 2) % number_of_buckets